 You’ll occasionally be asked to share your work online.
 If you’re not comfortable posting your work, please don’t hesitate to talk to me.

 Our deadlines aren’t arbitrary.
 They’re established to help keep you on track with your work, to ensure that our collaborative work progresses smoothly, and to give me sufficient time to review your work.
 Assignment deadlines are clearly noted on the syllabus.
 In all cases, you are made aware of these deadlines weeks in advance, and in some cases you even choose your own assignment deadlines, which allows you to do your work when it suits your schedule.
 I am also more than happy to work with you, in advance of assignment deadlines, to develop your projects.
-Thus, there is little reason for you to miss deadlines.
-Extensions will be granted only rarely, and only after consulting with me in advance of the deadline.
-Work that is late will be penalized one-half letter grade for each 24-hour period and will not be accepted after a week.

-I take your work seriously, I read it closely, and I’m known for providing substantial, thorough, constructive feedback.
+Finally, I take your work seriously, I read it closely, and I’m known for providing substantial, thorough, constructive feedback.
 It takes me about an hour to review each student project.
-I set aside big blocks of time for assignment review immediately after each deadline, and pretty much every day of the week I’m committed to reviewing some batch of student work.
-Missing deadlines means you miss your “window of opportunity” for review, which is an essential part of your learning experience.
+I set aside big blocks of time for assignment review immediately after each deadline, and pretty much every day of the week I’m committed to reviewing some batch of student work!
+Missing deadlines means you miss your “window of opportunity” for review and feedback, which is a big part of your learning experience.
 Late work = no comments.
 Given the extraordinary demands of this pandemic era, late work will not be penalized, but it will not benefit from feedback from your classmates or me.

 A student who has not submitted all assigned work by the end of the semester does not receive an “Incomplete” by default.
 “Incompletes” are assigned only in extreme circumstances, and require that the student consult with me well before the end of the semester and sign a contract obligating them to complete all outstanding work by a date that we agree upon.
 Again, late work will not receive feedback.